The Spinto Band: Biography

 The Spinto Band was originally formed as recording project by college students in Wilmington, Delaware in 1996.
 Frontman Nick Krill describes being inspired to form the band after stumbling upon unused song lyrics penned by his grandfather, Roy Spinto, on the back of Cracker Jack boxes.
 Describing the early years of the band: "Every other band we knew back then would play in their garage and do the live thing.
 They’d do a bunch of concerts, then go, ‘Oh man, we’ve gotta record now?’
 But we just had this crap in the basement and all we’d do was record, so we had 20 90-minute tapes full of junk before we played our first show."

 After several releases on the band's own Spintonic label, the band released its proper debut album, Nice and Nicely Done, on Bar/None Records in 2005.
-The song "Oh, Mandy" was released as a single, and the group performed the first installment of filmmaker Vincent Moon's popular Take-Away Shows.
+The song "Oh, Mandy" was released as a single.
 The song was also featured as the soundtrack to a TV commercial for Sears, the payment for which funded the band's first European tour.

 In 2008, the band signed to Park the Van Records and released its second full-length album Moonwink.
 The group promoted the album with a series of humorous videos on YouTube.
 Preorders of the album were accompanied with a 7-inch single that coupled the band original "Franco Prussian" with a cover of The Motors 1978 UK hit "Airport."

 The following year, the band released an EP titled Slim and Slender.
 The four-song release contained three original songs and a cover of Ary Barroso's 1939 South American hit "Brazil."

 The band released their third album, Shy Pursuit, on May 1, 2012.

 Their studio album "Cool Cocoon" was released February 5, 2013 in the United States.
 The opening track "Shake It Off" was released on SoundCloud in November.

 A reissue of their album "Nice and Nicely Done" was released in June 2017.
 The release includes 13 additional rarities and bonus tracks from the recording sessions of the album.